dstackai/dstack/docs/concepts/index.md

 config` command.
 Once a remote is configured, use the `--remote` flag with the `dstack run` command to run a workflow in the remote.

+When running a workflow remotely, `dstack` automatically creates and destroys cloud instances based on resource requirements and cost strategy, such as using spot instances.

+You can request the necessary hardware resources either through arguments in the `dstack run` command (such as `--gpu` and `--gpu-name`) or via [YAML](reference/providers/bash.md#resources).

 !!! info "NOTE:"
-    When running a workflow remotely, `dstack` automatically creates and destroys cloud instances based on resource requirements and cost strategy, such as using spot instances.

     Remotes facilitate collaboration as they allow multiple team members to access the same runs.

 ## Workflows